rednum/interval_trees/README.md

 # Introduction
-This is a variant of interval tree data structure (in polish: drzewo przedziałowe).
-This name may not be correct (see last paragraph).
+This is a variant of interval tree data structure.
+This name may not be technically correct - please see last paragraph for explanation.

 This tree allows following operations (each runs in O(log N) complexity):
 - insert a segment with some weight